 3. Stick to subtle font colours

-Black fonts look most professional on CVs, especially for body text.
-If you want to add a little colour to your CV design, then you can change the colour of your CV and section headers.
-Pick subtle hues like navy blue or maroon.
-You don’t want the employer to think your CV looks flashy and unprofessional.
+Black looks most professional on CVs and cover letters, especially for body text.
+But if you want to add a little colour to your application, then try changing the font colour of your CV and section headers.